 Here’s a list of some of my favourite examples of where people think ‘healthy’ and forget ‘calories’:

-Yes healthy, but really calorific.
+Yes, healthy, but very calorific.
 I must admit, I lament the popularity of avocado toast.
 It’s a bad meal!
-If you’re trying lose weight you should be getting meals that contain protein, fibre, liquid and slow carbs.
-These will keep you fuller for longer and really help when you’re in calorie deficit.
-Avocado toast is a high fat, high calorie food on top of another relatively calorie dense high GI (Glycaemic Index) food.
+If you’re trying to lose weight, you should get meals containing protein, fibre, liquid and slow carbs.
+These will keep you fuller for longer and help when you’re in calorie deficit.
+Avocado toast is a high fat, high-calorie food on top of another relatively calorie-dense high GI (Glycaemic Index) food.
 It has very little protein, liquid, fibre or slow carbs.
 It’s not going to fill you up!
 Be aware that if you scoff a whole avocado in your salad, you’re adding 325 calories.

 Organic butter and chocolate

 Butter is butter.
 Chocolate is chocolate.
-It really doesn’t matter how it is sourced.
+It doesn’t matter how it is sourced.

 Coconut oil, olive oil

-I know, I know.
-Sacrilege.
-Don’t get me wrong, it’s great food and you should, according to the government, include oily fish at least twice a week in your diet.
+I know, I know, this seems like sacrilege.
+Don’t get me wrong, it’s excellent food and you should, according to the government, include oily fish at least twice a week in your diet.
 But oily fish shouldn’t be a mainstay of your protein choice every day if you want to keep your calories down.
-If you’re in calorie deficit and you have a calorie allowance to hit, you’re better off getting bucket loads of nutrients from veggies than spending 250 calories of your allowance on a calorie dense piece of fish.
-Eat salmon, sardines, mackerel and so on by all means, but be ‘quantity aware’.
+Suppose you’re in calorie deficit and you have a calorie allowance to hit.
+In that case, you’re better off getting bucket loads of nutrients from veggies than spending 250 calories of your allowance on a calorie-dense piece of fish.
+Eat salmon, sardines, mackerel and so on by all means, but be ‘quantity-aware’ and ‘frequency-aware’.

-Great healthy snack, right?
+Great healthy snack?
 It’s ok.
-But it’s crammed with calorie dense nuggets.
-Nuts and seeds are high in fat and raisins are dense little sugary pellets!
+But it’s crammed with calorie-dense nuggets.
+Nuts and seeds are high in fat, and raisins are dense little sugary pellets!
 Take a look at the food label on a packet of trail mix.

 I’m not sure why granola has become a healthy choice.
-Yes, it’s based on oats, but it also comes with a lot of sugar normally.
-It’s calorie dense and moreish – a recipe for overeating.
-Porridge with a nana is a better choice.
+Yes, it’s based on oats, but it also comes with a lot of sugar usually.
+It’s calorie-dense and moreish – a recipe for overeating.
+Porridge with a banana is a better choice.